WEEZOOKARP/qb-streetlights/README.md

 # qb-streetlights

+# Compacted
+This is a compacted version of the original resource that allows you to just slot it into qb-smallresources/client to reduce the number of resources on your server and therefore make it less daunting for new players who see your resource count.

 # Police
 Police have the ability to press G (while in an emergency vehicle) to draw a line which must be hovered over the traffic light pole.
 This will change the traffic light to green.